 - Research involving animals is reviewed by the Wheaton College Institutional Animal Care and Use Committee (IACUC).
 Please contact Dr. Kristen Page for more information about IACUC.

-The application and other forms can be found at the bottom of this page.
+The application and other forms can be found at the bottom of the main IRB page.
 All IRB submissions and decision notifications are done through IRBNet.org.
 If you have not used IRBNet before, you can register for a free account and select Wheaton College as your institutional affiliation.
 Once you have an account, click on “Create New Project” from the menu on the left side of the page.
 Follow the instructions to upload a completed application along with other supporting materials (see below).
 Once you are finished uploading documents, select “Sign this Package” from the menu on the left, and follow the steps.
 (If you are collaborating with other researchers at Wheaton, or you are a student, it is suggested that you share your submission with the appropriate parties.
 It is recommended that students grant their faculty advisors full access to make changes to the submission if needed.)
 Finally, you need to “Submit this Package” in order for the IRB to be notified that your project is ready to be reviewed.
 Be sure to select “Wheaton College Institutional Review Board,” select the correct submission type, and click “Submit.”
 Once your submission has been completed successfully, it will appear under “My Projects” with the words “Pending review” in green and a closed lock icon.

 Researchers need to include copies of all relevant supporting research materials, including but not limited to informed consent forms, recruitment materials (flyers, scripts, letters, email templates, etc.), surveys, interview protocols, protocols for follow up procedures if an adverse event were to occur, and letters of support from cooperating organizations.
 More information about the purpose and necessary elements of informed consent can be found on the OHRP website.